-Lesson title Learning objectives Number of periods 1 Historical background of palliative care Define palliative care Define the scope and the mission of palliative care practice 3 Explain the history and current state of palliative care around the world 2 Components of palliative care Explain the components of palliative 2 3 Principles of palliative care Explain the principles of palliative care 2 4 Non-pharmacological pain management Explain the principles of management of pain in palliative care 2 Use non pharmacological pain management to alleviate pain 2 5 Additional methods of non-pharmacological pain management Explain the additional methods of non-pharmacological pain management in palliative care 2 6 Pain evaluation in palliative care Explain the principles of evaluation of pain in palliative care 2 7 Psychosocial support Offer psycho- social support to the individuals in pain, families and community 2 8 Spiritual support Offer spiritual support to the individuals in pain, families and community 2 Legal and ethical issues in palliative care Explain ethical aspects in palliative care 9 Explain the legal and ethical issues at the end of life 3 10 Communication in palliative care Describe communication in context of palliative care 2
+Lesson Title Learning Objectives Number of Periods 1 Historical Background of Palliative Care Define palliative care, define the scope and mission of palliative care practice, explain the history and current state of palliative care worldwide.
+3 2 Components of Palliative Care Explain the components of palliative care.
+2 3 Principles of Palliative Care Explain the principles of palliative care.
+2 4 Non-pharmacological Pain Management Explain the principles of pain management in palliative care, use non-pharmacological methods to alleviate pain.
+3 5 Pain Evaluation in Palliative Care Explain the principles of pain evaluation in palliative care.
+2 6 Psychosocial Support Offer psychosocial support to individuals in pain, their families, and the community.
+2 7 Spiritual Support Offer spiritual support to individuals in pain, their families, and the community.
+2 8 Legal and Ethical Issues in Palliative Care Explain ethical aspects and legal issues at the end of life in palliative care.
+3 9 Communication in Palliative Care Describe communication in the context of palliative care.
+2 10 Communication Strategies Used in Palliative Care Explain the strategies of communication in palliative care.
+2 11 Principles of Communication in Palliative Care Explain the basic principles of communication in the context of palliative care.
+2

-11 Communication strategies used in palliative care 12 Principles of commu- nication in palliative care Explain the basic principles of communication in context of palliative care 2 13 End of life and nursing care Explain the nursing care given to the dying person Carry out correctly the nursing care of the dying person 3 14 Death and post mortem care Describe the death and post mortem care Carry out confidently the post-mortem care 3 15 Resilience and Self- care Explain resilience and self-care in the context of palliative care 3 Self- practical Sessions (return demonstration): 16 Practice of end of life, death and post mor- tem nursing proce- dures in skills lab Carry out correctly the nursing care of the dying person Carry out confidently the post-mortem care 15 17 End unit assessment Assess the knowledge (paper exam) and skills (OSCE) that the learner acquired under the unit 8 of palliative care 5
+12 End of Life and Nursing Care Explain and correctly carry out nursing care for the dying person.
+3 13 Death and Post Mortem Care Describe death and post mortem care, confidently carry out postmortem care.
+3 14 Resilience and Self-care Explain resilience and self-care in the context of palliative care.
+3 15 Practice of End of Life, Death, and Post Mortem Nursing Procedures in Skills Lab Carry out correctly the nursing care of the dying person, confidently carry out post-mortem care.
+15 16 End Unit Assessment Assess the knowledge (paper exam) and skills (OSCE) acquired under the unit on palliative care.
+2